ryanlhy/social-media-incentive-app/business/user-guide.md

 1. **Submit Your Details**: Provide your Twitter handle and wallet address
 2. **Connect Your Twitter Account**: Verify ownership by connecting your Twitter account
 3. **Wait for Approval**: Community leader approves your participation
-4. **Invite Friends**: You can invite up to 10 people to join the campaign

 ### **Step 3: Complete Verification**